cftg2008/Data-Analytics/Exploratory_Data_Analysis_Loans_Data/README.md

-# ProsperLoanData Exploration
+## ProsperLoanData Exploration <h2>

-## Dataset
+### Overview <h3>

+In the project, we are going to analyze the customers of TravelTide in their preferences of perks proposed by our Marketing team.
+Additionally, we will assign each customer in the cohort with the most likely perk favoured by the customer.

-This dataset contains 113,937 loans and related information, including loan amount, interest rate, income range, and other details etc. The data dictionary for this dataset is in: https://docs.google.com/spreadsheets/d/1gDyi_L4UvIrLTEC6Wri5nbaMmkGmLQBk-Yx3z0XDEtI/edit#gid=0
+This dataset contains 113,937 loans and related information, including loan amount, interest rate, income range, and other details etc.
 After data wrangling, a subset of the dataset was created and included as part of the zipfiles for final submission.

 ## Summary of Findings